MinalMahajan123/Calculator/README.md

 # Calculator
-#This is a code that purform a work of calculator.
+This is a code that perform a work of calculator.